 - Problems adjusting to personal hygiene type changes, especially face coverings used by caregivers while doing tasks like bathing, feeding, etc.: Faces look different, expressions are not visible, speech may not be clear.
 Special effort will be needed to ensure the person is comfortable with the caregiver wearing a face covering.
-How to make the person with dementia comfortable with this is a topic where caregivers are still looking for creative solutions.

 - Hygiene practice changes for stay-at-home persons with dementia: Opinions differ on their need to wear face coverings or greatly increase frequency of hand washing.
 Many feel these are not required if all other precautions are followed.
 In any case, the person with dementia may not agree to wear a mask as it is uncomfortable.
 Many report that persons with dementia get agitated and remove any face covering.
 The person may also refuse to wash their hands often.
 Practical aspects and the benefit of these actions need to be considered to decide what changes to make.
-Suggestions in this area will be added as and when more feedback is received.

 COVID 19 induced changes can significantly disorient the person with dementia.
 Caregivers need to minimize the person’s disorientation, distress and potential decline stemming from the changes due to the COVID 19 situation.